-Africa: Should businesses & law firms still be investing in this emerging market?
+Africa: Should businesses and law firms still be investing in this emerging market?

-In simple terms, an emerging market is a country which is shifting away from its traditional economy and developing its productive capacity.
-It is difficult to come up with a comprehensive definition, so emerging markets are typically defined by five key characteristics.
+In simple terms an emerging market is a country which is shifting away from their traditional economy and developing their productive capacity.
+However, it is difficult to come up with a comprehensive definition, so emerging markets are typically defined by five key characteristics.

 - Lower than average per capita income (less than $4.035)

 - Highly volatile – stemming from natural disasters (especially if reliant on agriculture), external price shocks and domestic policy instability